grandchild/autohidewibox/README.md

 ### Installation
 Download [the python script](https://raw.githubusercontent.com/grandchild/autohidewibox/master/autohidewibox.py) directly and put it somewhere nice – `~/.config/awesome/` seems fitting – and make it executable.

+Arch Linux users can also install the AUR package [autohidewibox](https://aur.archlinux.org/packages/autohidewibox/).

 ### Usage
-You can simply add this to your autostart list on window manager load.
+You can simply add `autohidewibox.py` to your autostart list on window manager load.
 It doesn't require special permissions to run.

 Should you want to kill the script, simply `killall xinput` and the script will restore the wibox and shut down.